wmde/wikibase-release-pipeline/DEVELOPMENT.md

 # Development

-This document is for people developing and testing this repository, including the Wikibase Suite Docker images and the deployment configuration in `deploy`.
+This document is for people developing and testing the Wikibase Suite Docker images and release-pipeline tooling in this repository.

 ## Overview

-This repository contains the Wikibase Suite toolset used for [building](./build), [testing](./test), and [publishing](.github/workflows) Wikibase Suite images and the Docker Compose deployment configuration in [deploy](./deploy).
+This repository contains the Wikibase Suite toolset used for [building](./build), [testing](./test), and [publishing](.github/workflows) Wikibase Suite images.
+The deployable Wikibase Suite product, installer, and user documentation live in [wmde/wikibase-suite](https://github.com/wmde/wikibase-suite).

 ## Quick reference